Who Are The Western Orthodox?

 We believe that it is fitting and right that people of Western heritage who are seeking the authentic Apostolic Faith should not have to abandon their western spiritual heritage in favour of Greek, Russian, and other forms of prayer.
 The western prayers, hymns, liturgies, Gregorian chants, and forms of vesture that have been inherited in some remnant form by Roman Catholics, Anglicans, and others, have their origins in the Orthodox Church and have again found their place there, once more united to and serving as expressions of the fullness of the Apostolic Tradition.

 We confess the primitive Faith of the Holy and Ecumenical Councils of the Church.
-We also accept the Councils of Constantinople of 1341 and 1351 which confirm the teaching of Saint Gregory Palamas on the Divine Light and the Uncreated Energies, as well as the whole doctrine and practice of Hesychasm.
+We also affirm the Councils of Constantinople of 1341 and 1351 which confirm the teaching of Saint Gregory Palamas on the Divine Light and the Uncreated Energies, as well as the whole doctrine and practice of Hesychasm.

 Following the example of the Undivided Church, our faith does not primarily mean adhering intellectually to truths to be believed, but experiencing the mysteries which the Church confesses.
 At the heart of everything and above all there is Someone: the active Presence of the paschal Christ, dead and risen, Who gives life, energises, and gives meaning to every aspect of our daily lives.
 This means clearly affirming the spiritual Way of transformation of the whole human person: body, soul, and spirit.